-- Install a manual gas shut off valve on the gas supply line within easy reach of the appliance. - ▶ Install a union when connecting gas supply. - ► The minimum internal diameter required for any appliance connector is 3⁄4", see Fig. 25 for more details on pipe sizing. - Undersized flexible appliance connectors are not permitted. - ► National Fuel Gas Code requires that a sediment trap (drip leg) be installed on gas appliances not so equipped.
+- Install a manual gas shut off valve on the gas supply line. - Install a union when connecting gas supply. - ► The minimum internal diameter required for any appliance connector is 3⁄4", see Fig. 13 for more details on pipe sizing. - ▶ National Fuel Gas Code requires that a sediment trap (drip leg) be installed on gas appliances not so equipped.
 The drip leg must be accessible and not subject to freezing conditions.
 Install in accordance with the recommendations of the serving gas supplier, see Fig. 2.

-Fig. 23 Gas connection
+Fig. 11 Gas connection